carbon-language/carbon-lang/clang/docs/UsersManual.rst

    If the check is fatal, program will halt after the first error of this kind is detected and error report is printed.

-   By default, non-fatal checks are those enabled by UndefinedBehaviorSanitizer, except for ``-fsanitize=return`` and ``-fsanitize=unreachable``.
+   By default, non-fatal checks are those enabled by :doc:`UndefinedBehaviorSanitizer`, except for ``-fsanitize=return`` and ``-fsanitize=unreachable``.
 Some sanitizers may not support recovery (or not support it by default e.g. :doc:`AddressSanitizer`), and always crash the program after the issue